The best patch management software makes it simple and easy to manage software updates across your IT infrastructure.

 Although Patch Manager Plus isn't exactly difficult to use, the sheer weight of features means you've plenty to learn before you'll be able to find your way around.
 It's well worth a look for demanding users, though, especially as a Free Edition enables protecting up to 20 computers and 5 servers.

 If that's not enough, commercial plans are reasonably priced.
-For example, Patch Manager Plus supports up to 50 computers, and adds extras like support for a distribution server to serve patches from your local network (so there is no need for every device to download them separately) at just $345 a year, as low as $0.58 per device per month.
+For example, Patch Manager Plus supports up to 50 computers, and adds extras like support for a distribution server to serve patches from your local network (so there is no need for every device to download them separately).

 Chocolatey is a comprehensive package manager for Windows which can automate installing, updating and uninstalling all your software.